By Tim Lambert

 On land too the longbow proved to be a deadly weapon.
-The English archers waited for the enemy to attack then shot volleys of arrows at them.
-The French were totally defeated at the battle of Crecy in 1346.
-The longbow was used with devastating effect again at the battle of Poitiers in 1356.
-The French were crushed again at the battle of Agincourt in 1415.
+The English archers waited for the enemy to attack and then shot volleys of arrows at them.
+The French were defeated at the Battle of Crecy in 1346.
+The longbow was used with devastating effect again at the Battle of Poitiers in 1356.
+The French were crushed again at the Battle of Agincourt in 1415.

 Myths About Archery

 There are many myths about archery.
 The most common is that a French king ordered his men to cut 2 fingers off any captured English archers so they could never use a longbow again.
 The English archers waved 2 fingers defiantly at the French and that is why we have the obscene 2 finger gesture today.
 It’s not true!
 The 2 finger gesture was first recorded in 1901 and it has nothing to do with archery.
 There is no evidence any French king ever ordered his men to cut 2 fingers off captured archers and there is no evidence the French soldiers ever did that.